 Even if you think you’re fine getting less than seven hours of sleep, your brain likely doesn’t agree.
 Your body uses the time when you’re asleep to tidy up and make repairs.
 And experts say getting too little shuteye could raise your risk for dementia.

 While you’re sleeping your brain flushes out the toxins that have made their way into your system throughout the day.
 Without the chance to purge those toxins, they can build up and begin to cause forgetfulness, mood changes and confusion.
+They may even cause dementia.
 Aim for seven to nine hours of sleep every night for a happy healthy brain.

 3. Not getting enough vitamin B12: